altwalker/altwalker/CONTRIBUTING.md

 ## You need your custom test executor?

 You can implement your own custom test execution by implementing a server for the executor's http protocol.

-In order to run tests (for other languages except Python) AltWalker communicates with an http executor.
-To implement a test executor you need to create a http server that implements the protocol used by AltWalker.

-Check [altwalker.executor.HttpExecutor](https://altom.gitlab.io/altwalker/altwalker/api.html#altwalker.executor.HttpExecutor) for communication protocol.
+Check [how to write your own executor](how-to.html#write-your-own-executor)

 ## Submit a test executor in another language?